rokuhime/TaiClone/README.md

 In very early development, but ready to test!
 Want to know where TaiClone is headed?
 Check out the [Trello!](https://trello.com/b/kDb8ZxHf/taiclone)

 The game only loads **.osu files** currently!
-Paste the raw file location in the bottom right and press "Load" to load the chart.
+Paste the raw file location (including the name of the file and the extension!) in the bottom left, and press "Load" to load the chart.

 ![ezgif com-gif-maker(26)](https://user-images.githubusercontent.com/26314613/177951029-ae87bb00-276a-4aad-b66a-e3c9004d8ec7.gif)